vortex-es/vortex-es.github.io/_posts/2017-05-25-world-bank.md

 ---
-title: World Bank choose Vortex to map the Globe.
+title: The World Bank chooses Vortex to map the globe.
 date: 2017-05-25T18:11:00Z
 categories:
 - infraestructura